menchelab/DataDiVR_WebApp/README.md

 # DataDiVR VR-Module

 Please find the build of the newest DataDiVR VR Module <a style="font-size:14px" href="https://ucloud.univie.ac.at/index.php/s/kUNbOhrn8Bsl50d" target="_blank">here</a>.
-To run the Module download the folder and execute the .exe file.
+To run the Module download the folder, extract it and execute the .exe file.

 ## INSTALLATION